15.08.15 N.B. THIS POST HAS BEEN UPDATED AND A RESPONSE FROM GOLDFADEN IS AVAILABLE HERE: www.carolinehirons.com/goldfaden-md-response

 Additional info? – Yes.
 LOTS.

-So I’m taking emotion out of it and presenting you with the facts, so you can make your own mind up.
+I’m presenting you with the facts, so you can make your own mind up.

 I have numerous concerns, namely: